 Resounding applause filled the room as the speakers left the stage.
 “We are proud of our innovative work and strive to be the most LGBT-friendly place for seniors!” said Robin Stewart, Hebrew SeniorLife’s Senior Community Life Leader, who attended the workshop.

-Hebrew Rehabilitation Center is reinventing long-term care so seniors can live their best lives.
-The basic tenet of care at Hebrew Rehabilitation Center is resident preferences come first.
-Our vision for long-term care emphasizes the dignity, health and independence of seniors.
+Hebrew Rehabilitation Center is reinventing the long-term chronic care program so seniors can live their best lives.
+The basic tenet of care at Hebrew Rehabilitation Center is patient preferences come first.
+Our vision for long-term chronic care emphasizes the dignity, health and independence of seniors.
 Our innovative programming—along with a dedicated staff of Harvard Medical School-affiliated physicians, geriatric specialists, nurses and more—can be experienced in three communities in Massachusetts: Hebrew Rehabilitation Center Boston, Hebrew Rehabilitation Center Dedham at NewBridge on the Charles, and long-term care at Orchard Cove in Canton.
 We welcome older adults of all backgrounds, faiths and cultures.